DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Abstract

 \section{Abstract}

-In recent years, deep learning has revolutionized the field of protein science, enabling advancements in predicting protein properties, structural folding and interactions.
-This paper presents \mname, a comprehensive and user-friendly deep learning library specifically designed for protein-related tasks. \mname~integrates a couple of state-of-the-art neural network architectures, which include convolutional neural network (CNN), recurrent neural network (RNN), transformer, graph neural network (GNN), and graph transformer (GT).
-It provides user-friendly interfaces, facilitating domain researchers in applying deep learning techniques to protein data.
-Also, we curate a benchmark that evaluates these neural architectures on a variety of protein tasks, including protein function prediction, protein localization prediction, and protein-protein interaction prediction, showcasing its superior performance and scalability.
-Additionally, we provide detailed documentation and tutorials to promote accessibility and encourage reproducible research.
-This library is extended from a well-known drug discovery library, DeepPurpose and publicly available at \url{https://github.com/jiaqingxie/DeepProtein/tree/main}.
+Deep learning has deeply influenced protein science, enabling breakthroughs in predicting protein properties, {higher-order structures}, and molecular interactions.
+This paper introduces \mname, a comprehensive and user-friendly deep learning library {tailored} for protein-related tasks. {It enables researchers to seamlessly address protein data with cutting-edge deep learning models.
+To assess model performance, we establish a benchmark evaluating different deep learning architectures across multiple protein-related tasks,} including protein function prediction, subcellular localization prediction, protein-protein interaction prediction, and protein structure prediction. {Furthermore, we introduce DeepProt-T5, a series of fine-tuned Prot-T5-based models that achieve state-of-the-art performance on four benchmark tasks, while demonstrating competitive results on six of others.} Comprehensive documentation and tutorials are available which could ensure accessibility and support reproducibility.
+Built upon the widely used drug discovery library DeepPurpose, \mname~is publicly available at \url{https://github.com/jiaqingxie/DeepProtein}.